Revelations (Buffy the Vampire Slayer)

 "Revelations" is the seventh episode of season three of the television show Buffy the Vampire Slayer.
-It was written by Doug Petrie, directed by James A. Contner, and first broadcast on November 17, 1998.
+It was written by Doug Petrie, directed by James A. Contner, and first broadcast on The WB on November 17, 1998.

+A new Watcher comes to town, looking for a device of great power.
+The Scoobies learn that Angel has returned from a hell dimension.

 Plot

-Gwendolyn Post arrives unannounced as Faith's new watcher.
+Gwendolyn Post arrives unannounced as Faith's new Watcher.
 She is British, rude, confident, and looks down on all the Scoobies, especially Giles.
 She warns them that the demon Lagos is in Sunnydale looking for the Glove of Myhnegon, a powerful gauntlet.

 While doing research, Xander and Willow kiss for a second time.
-Xander goes looking for the Glove of Myneghon, but is distracted when he sees Angel, of whose resurrection the Scoobies had been unaware.
-Xander follows Angel, hoping to re-stake him, but observes Angel and Buffy kissing.
-Angel shows Buffy that he has recovered the glove.
+At the Bronze, Cordelia and Oz notice that they seem unusually nervous, but Buffy and Faith appear at their sides for long enough to distract attention from their behavior.
+Xander goes looking for the Glove of Myhnegon, but sees Angel, of whose resurrection the Scoobies had been unaware.
+Xander follows Angel, hoping to stake him, but observes Angel and Buffy kissing.
+Angel shows Buffy that he has recovered the Glove.
 As Giles is meeting with Gwendolyn, Xander arrives to tell him about Angel.
 Gwendolyn does not overhear the conversation, but knows that they are keeping something from her.

 The next morning, the gang stages an intervention with Buffy.
 Both Xander and Cordelia are openly hostile about Angel and see him as a serious threat, unable to separate him from the recent misdeeds of Angelus.
-Willow is less sure and advises caution, partly motivated by guilt about her own private romantic indiscretions with Xander.
-Buffy tells them that Angel has the glove and that they are going to destroy it.
+Willow is less sure and advises caution, partly motivated by guilt about her secret romantic indiscretions with Xander.
+Buffy tells them that Angel has the Glove and that they are going to destroy it.
 Giles ultimately comes to Buffy's defense, but in private scolds her for not telling him about Angel's return.

 Gwendolyn goes to visit Faith at the motel and mentions that Giles is having a secret meeting with Buffy and her friends.
-The angry Faith ends up in a bar with Xander, who tells her that Angel is alive and has the glove, adding that Buffy knew about Angel's resurrection and possession of the glove but tried to keep it secret.
+The angry Faith ends up at the Bronze with Xander, who tells her that Angel is alive and has the Glove, adding that Buffy knew about Angel's return and possession of the Glove but tried to keep it secret.
 The two nurse their grudges together; Faith decides to slay Angel and Xander eagerly volunteers to accompany her.